Home · Blog · SORA Ecosystem · · Updated Nov 17, 2025 · 9 min read

 |---|---|---|

-| Liquidity depth | Low liquidity can limit TBC responsiveness. | Ongoing PSWAP incentives and Polkaswap liquidity programs. |
+| Liquidity depth | Low liquidity limits TBC responsiveness. | PSWAP incentives and liquidity programs. |

-| Governance concentration | Large holders may dominate voting early on. | Proposal thresholds and future quadratic voting mechanisms. |
+| Governance concentration | Large holders may influence votes early. | Proposal thresholds and potential quadratic voting. |

-| Regulatory friction | CBDC bridges may attract compliance scrutiny. | SORAMITSU’s enterprise stack (Iroha 2 for v2, Iroha 3 for v3) provides legal frameworks. |
+| Regulatory friction | CBDC bridges may draw scrutiny. | Iroha-based compliance layers support legal requirements. |

-| Speculative pressure | Short-term trading may distort token value. | Adaptive supply, burning, and transparent governance mitigate extremes. |
+| Speculative pressure | Market cycles can distort XOR value. | Adaptive supply and transparent governance help stabilize. |

-| Developer adoption | Ecosystem growth depends on active builders. | Grants, hackathons, and open SDK initiatives. |
+| Developer adoption | Growth depends on active builders. | Grants, tools, documentation, and hackathons. |

 7. The Broader Vision: A Supranational Digital Economy

-Its architecture merges three layers:
+Its architecture blends three layers:

 8. How to Participate